Reweighting the RCT for generalization: finite sample error and variable selection: Theoretical results

 \end{proposition}

-The proof is detailed in Subsection~\ref{proof:explicit-bias-variance-and-bounds-semi-oracle}.
-Proposition~\ref{prop_semi_oracle_bias_variance} establishes the exact finite-sample bias and variance of the semi-oracle IPSW estimate.
+Closed-form expressions of bias and variance are derived in \Cref{prop_app_semioracleipsw} in Appendix~\ref{proof:explicit-bias-variance-and-bounds-semi-oracle}, with the proof of Proposition~\ref{prop_semi_oracle_bias_variance}.
 Unlike the completely oracle IPSW, the semi-oracle IPSW is biased for small trials (\textit{i.e.} small $n$), which can be understood by undercoverage of some categories in the trial.
 Indeed, for small trials, the probability that a category is not represented at all in the RCT may not be negligible.
 Fortunately, as shown in Proposition~\ref{prop_semi_oracle_bias_variance}, this bias converges to zero exponentially with the trial size $n$.
-Note that, as soon as $\tau(x)$ is of constant sign, the sign of the bias is known and opposite to that of $\tau(x)$.
-In fact, because of potentially empty categories in the trial, the expectation of the semi-oracle IPSW estimate $\mathbb{E}\left[\hat \tau_{\pi, \text{ T}, n}^* \right]$ is pushed toward zero, if $\tau(x)$ is of constant sign.
-Proposition~\ref{prop_semi_oracle_bias_variance} also gives the exact finite-sample expression of the variance for the semi-oracle IPSW estimate.
-Corollary~\ref{cor_asympt_semi_oracle} provides asymptotic results derived from these finite-sample expressions:
+Corollary~\ref{cor_asympt_semi_oracle} provides asymptotic results for the bias and variance of the semi-oracle IPSW.